azamsharp/azamsharp.github.io/_posts/testing.md

 ## Understanding the MV Pattern (Updated)

-In the traditional MVVM pattern, when you create a new view, you also create a corresponding view model (though not all views need one).
-The view model's job is to handle bindings, manage network operations (using a network layer), and handle validations, among other things.
-Let's take an example of an app that displays a list of movies, lets you add a new movie, and shows movie details.
-To structure such an app using the MVVM pattern, you can adopt the following approach.
+In the traditional MVVM pattern, when you create a new view, you also create a corresponding view model (though not all views require one).
+The view model's role is to manage bindings, handle network operations (using a network layer), and manage validations, among other tasks.
+Let's consider an example of an app that displays a movie list, allows you to add a new movie, and shows movie details.
+To structure such an app using the MVVM pattern, you can follow the approach outlined below.

 | View | View Model |
 | --- | ----------- |